jonashackt/spring-boot-vuejs/README.md

 ![heroku-pipeline](screenshots/heroku-pipeline.png)

-And with the help of super cool `Automatic deploys`, we have our TravisCI build our app after every push to master - and with the checkbox set to `Wait for CI to pass before deploy` - the app gets also automatically deployed to Heroku - but only, if the TravisCI (and Coveralls...) build succeeded:
+And with the help of super cool `Automatic deploys`, we have our GitHub Actions build our app after every push to master - and with the checkbox set to `Wait for CI to pass before deploy` - the app gets also automatically deployed to Heroku - but only, if the GitHub Actions (and Codegov...) build succeeded:

 ![heroku-automatic-deploys](screenshots/heroku-automatic-deploys.png)